Skip to content

 </div>

 Note that Blueprint parses all attributes name replacing _ by -.
 So v_model: "name" will become v-model="name".
+See Hash attributes to bypass this conversion.

 NamedTuple attributes